hashicorp/consul/website/source/docs/commands/config.html.md

 Command: `consul config`

 The `config` command is used to interact with Consul's central configuration system.
 It exposes commands for creating, updating, reading, and deleting different kinds of config entries.
 See the
 [agent configuration](/docs/agent/options.html#enable_central_service_config)
-for more information on how to enable this functionality for centrally configuring services.
+for more information on how to enable this functionality for centrally configuring services and [configuration entries docs](/docs/agent/config_entries.html) for a description of the configuration entries content.

 ## Usage